How to Choose the Right Floating Cover — Selection Guide for Ponds, Tanks & Reservoirs

 How long do floating covers last, and do they require maintenance?

 All AWTT floating covers are manufactured from UV-stabilized HDPE and carry a 25+ year expected lifespan with zero routine maintenance.
 There are no moving parts, no fasteners to tighten, and no membranes to re-tension.
-The covers are also fully recyclable at end of life.
-Manufacturer warranties range from 10 to 15 years depending on the product.
+The covers are also fully recyclable at end of life, and AWTT carries a 10-year standard warranty.
+Because the cover is modular, it does not fail all at once: individual pieces reach end of life and are replaced without disturbing the rest of the cover.